jeffwidman/bitbucket-issue-migration/README.md

 (bug, task, etc), component (if any, custom to each project), and version (if any).
 If you don't want these, just delete the new GitHub labels post-migration.

+* Milestones are transferred.
+If the milestone doesn't exist in GitHub, it will be created.
+If you don't want this, either edit the code (search for "milestone") or delete the milestones in GitHub after the migration.

 * The migrated issues and issue comments are annotated with both Bitbucket and GitHub links to user who authored the comment/issue.
 This assumes the user reused their Bitbucket username on GitHub.